stefanicjuraj/stefanicjuraj.github.io/docs/work.md

 > July 2024 - February 2025

-At Daytona, I was responsible for developing and maintaining daytona.io/docs, built with Astro and a React-based frontend.
+At Daytona, I was responsible for developing and maintaining [daytona.io/docs](https://daytona.io/docs), built with Astro and a React-based frontend.
 Similar to my work elsewhere, I handled both content and tooling: setting up and maintaining automated build and deployment workflows using GitHub Actions, YAML, Python, and TypeScript.

-I implemented OpenAPI specifications for Daytona’s APIs and integrated them using Redocly and Swagger.
 My focus was on producing clear, concise documentation updates for new releases while keeping the documentation site fast, maintainable, and easy to navigate.

 <!-- - Developed and maintained [daytona.io/docs](https://daytona.io/docs)
   - _Astro_, _JavaScript_, _React_, _Markdown_, _HTML_, _CSS_